WPgenWeakest Precondition Generator

 Abort.

-Up to proper tabulation, alpha-renaming, removal of parentheses, and removal of quotes after Let and If), the formula F reads as:
+Up to whitespace, alpha-renaming, removal of parentheses, and removal of quotes after Let and If), the formula F reads as:

 Let n := App val_get p in